 An Invitation to See our School in Action

-On behalf of our staff, The Board of Trustees and our HOK committee I extend a warm welcome to you all and encourage current and prospective parents alike to come and see all the wonderful learning that takes place in our busy school.
+On behalf of our staff, our school’s Board and our HOK committee I extend a warm welcome to you all and encourage current and prospective parents alike, to come and see all the wonderful learning that takes place in our busy school.
 It would be my pleasure to show you around our school.

-2019 promises an exciting time at our school; recent significant growth is reflective of years of committed work, collaboration and focus by our school’s past and current stakeholders.
+2021 is an exciting time at our school; recent significant growth is reflective of years of committed work, collaboration and focus by our school’s past and current community.

 We place a strong emphasis on the E.P.I.C.
 Gospel Values.
 The values of Empathy, Perseverance, Integrity and Creativity have been developed from our founding order The Brigidine Sisters.
 These underpin everything we do.